biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

 pessimistic imputations.

-User-define defaults can be given when constructing a :obj:`~Orange.feature.imputation.Defauls`.
+User-define defaults can be given when constructing a :obj:`~Orange.feature.imputation.Defaults`.
 Values that are left unspecified do not get imputed.
 In the following example "LENGTH" is the only attribute to get imputed with value 1234: